dariusarnold/mazemaker/README.md

 ![Generated maze](images/example.png)

-## Mask image options
+### Mask image options

+Specify either a mask image or text for which a mask will be automatically created.

-Specify which mask image to use.
+For mask images (`-m`): which mask image to use.
 One pixel of the mask image will be one cell in the final maze.
 Mask images are expected to be saved with 8-bit pixels, black and white.
 A black pixel blocks traversal of the algorithm, allowing to build walls.

+For mask text (`-t`): Text used for mask generation.

 ```
 python maze.py mask -h
-usage: maze.py mask [-h] [-m MASKIMG]
+usage: maze.py mask [-h] [-m MASKIMG | -t TEXT]

-optional arguments:
+options:
   -h, --help            show this help message and exit
   -m MASKIMG, --maskimg MASKIMG
-                        Image to use as mask, where only white pixels can be
-                        visited by the algorithm, while black pixels are
-                        forbidden.
-If this is specified, the maze will be of
-                        the same dimensions as the mask image.
+                        Image to use as mask, where only white pixels can be visited by the algorithm, while black pixels are forbidden.
+If this is specified, the maze will be of the same dimensions as the mask image.
+  -t TEXT, --text TEXT  Text to use as a mask where the maze is generate inside the text.
+If this is specified, the size of the maze is derived from the text and the fontsize and bordersize parameters.
 ```

 Example: